Learn Afro-Cuban drum beats by following the virtual drummer.

 Also Rumba Clave is a two bar pattern in cutted time that can be order reversed, forming Rumba Clave 3-2 or Rumba Clave 2-3.

-Drum sheet music Afro-Cuban drum beats File ZIP
+Free drum music sheet Afro-Cuban drum beats

-Learn to read the drum sheet music
+Learn to read the drum sheet music: Drum set elements Notes and Rests Tie and Dot